3a1b2c3/seeingSpace/README.md

  * *Irradiance* is the radiant flux received by the detector area.
 The unit of irradiance is W/m2.
 The irradiance E of a surface is defined as the incident radiant flux density

 # Recommended reading
+* Great intro: "NeRF and What Happens When Graphics Becomes Differentiable", https://towardsdatascience.com/nerf-and-what-happens-when-graphics-becomes-differentiable-88a617561b5d
 * *Computational Imaging* By Ayush Bhandari, Achuta Kadambi and Ramesh Raskar, A comprehensive and up-to-date textbook and reference for computational imaging, which combines vision, graphics, signal processing, and optics, http://compimagingbook.com
 * https://arxiv.org/pdf/2007.15194.pdf Crowdsampling the Plenoptic Function
 * Data-Driven Computational Imaging http://ciml.media.mit.edu, CVPR 2019